 After retiring from a career in the military, Delmer Livengood Sr. began Walnut Winds Farm in Pittsylvania County.
 Drawing on his early study in agriculture at West Virginia University, he established a produce farm that specialized in cantaloupes.
 Delmer raised a family on the farm, and spent many long days cultivating, harvesting, and selling melons with his son, DJ.

-Walnut Winds Farm began working with Local Food Hub in 2012, quickly becoming an anchor producer and enabling us to expand our partnerships with large-volume customers.
-They specialize in tomatoes, bell peppers, asparagus, broccoli, sweet potatoes, and more, which can also be found at area farmers markets, in addition to from Local Food Hub customers.
+Walnut Winds Farm began working with Local Food Hub in 2012.
+They specialize in tomatoes, bell peppers, asparagus, broccoli, sweet potatoes, and more, selling wholesale and at area farmers markets.
 In 2014, Walnut Winds Farm was recognized as our Partner Producer of the Year, which honors farming families who excel at consistently and reliably delivering local produce packed in accordance with the highest standards.